brentleeper/any_share_local/README.md

 AnyShare Local allows you to quickly send and receive files from devices on the same local network.
-Simple start the app and follow the steps to share!
+Simple start the app, select your share type, and scan the QR Code to share!

 PS - Please ignore the lack of front end design.. :)
 Still more to learn!